ngabesz-wse/legacyfactor/README.md

 Your task is refactor the code to make it testable and cover the class (or part of the class) with tests.

-Imagine that these classes are part of a big and complex application so **you are not allowed to change the signatures of methods nor the interfaces of objects** because somewhere itt will break the application.
+Imagine that these classes are part of a big and complex application so **you are not allowed to change the signatures of methods nor the interface of a classs** because somewhere it will break the application.

 If needed you can add new classes and methods.